 Let’s ask ourselves a few simple questions to narrow down the options:

-First off, if you are reading this question and don’t have a tax preparer picked out – find one now.
+Most importantly, if you are reading this question and don’t have a tax preparer picked out – find one now.
 This individual or group is an integral part of your team.
 Without quality advice and open communication, you will more than likely make costly decisions.
-Picking their brain about what day to day accounting software they prefer will save you time, headaches and money down the road.
+Picking their brain about what day to day accounting software they prefer will save you time, headaches, and money down the road.

-If your startup is starting to scale up and you have a full time bookkeeper/accountant on the team, obviously their opinion is very important as they will be using the software everyday.
-If your bookkeeper only knows QuickBooks, it poses it a bit of a problem if you prefer Xero and he has no experience with it.
+If your startup is starting to scale up and you have a full-time bookkeeper/accountant on the team, obviously their opinion is very important as they will be using the software every day.
+If your bookkeeper only knows QuickBooks, it poses a bit of a problem if you prefer Xero and he has no experience with it.
 The net result is likely your books will be in poor form.
 Also, if you have elicited the help of an accounting or financial consultant, they should have worked with other businesses in your sector and their advice should be heeded.

 Did you know an advanced ERP (enterprise resource planning) software – aka QuickBooks on steroids – can cost $40,000+ just to implement?
 The scope and extent of this software can be overwhelming and the price will put it out of the price range for most small businesses or beginning startups.
-Other softwares vary from monthly to yearly fees, some will charge for hosting and so forth.
-If you are price sensitive, definitely take a dive in and let that make the decision for you as often, there will be sign-up offers for all the basic software aligned above.
-For those that aren’t as price sensitive, make sure you get the all the features you want at the best price.
+Other software varies from monthly to yearly fees, some will charge for hosting and so forth.
+If you are price-sensitive, definitely take a dive in and let that make the decision for you as often, there will be sign-up offers for all the basic software aligned above.
+For those that aren’t as price-sensitive, make sure you get all the features you want at the best price.

-Some businesses and business owners are adamant they want their files and backups located locally on their servers, so they can access them, tuck them in at night or whatever else they may like to do with them.
+Some businesses and business owners are adamant they want their files and backups located locally on their servers, so they can access them, tuck them in at night, or whatever else they may like to do with them.
 Other businesses store everything in a cloud storage site, such as Dropbox, and could care less about the backup timetable.
-To each their own, but QuickBooks Online, Sage Cloud and Xero all live in the cloud.
-So avoid the online versions if you want your info locally.
+To each their own, but QuickBooks Online, Sage Cloud, and Xero all live in the cloud.
+Avoid the online versions if you want your info locally.

 From experience, I know that calling other individuals in my industry and “picking their brain” have saved me both time and money.
 Figure out what other people in your space use for accounting software and the systems they have.
 You can always improve on both, but they have done the legwork, allowing you to take it and run with it.

 Overall, the features and depth of most basic accounting software in the business will do what you want.
-That is correct – most of the low level software’s have the same scope of tools and will accomplish the same jobs.
+That is correct – most of the low-level software has the same scope of tools and will accomplish the same jobs.
 It really comes down to preference and ease of use.
 If you’re happy with your CPA and they recommend a software, go with that.
-If you are comfortable with a certain software, go with that.
+If you are comfortable with certain software, go with that.

-There is no best decision, unfortunately all of the software available have their own pros and cons.
+There is no best decision, unfortunately, all of the software available has its own pros and cons.
 My best advice is to choose the best product for you and move forward.
 More times than not, entrepreneurs get caught up with the decisions and don’t move the business forward.
 Stick with your intuition and get the job done.